ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## CBOR Merkle Tree Signing (CMTS)

 When signing a Merkle tree, a list of leaves (payloads) are signed producing a single signature.

 Each leaf together with the tree signature and a Merkle proof specific to the leaf are then packaged in a stand-alone structure for individual verification.
 This document introduces this structure (CMTS_Sign1) for the case where there is a single signer.

+TODO refactor so that we can talk about signature generation.

 ### CMTS_Sign1 Structure